dlip/hyperlogo/README.md

-# HyperLogo Wheel Image Generator
+# HyperLogo

-It allows you to open any HyperSpin Database XML and automatically generate the wheel logos for it.
+Generates wheel logos from a HyperSpin Database XML.

 ## Installation